 The precursor to Black History Month was the brainchild of historian Carter G. Woodson in collaboration with the Association for the Study of African American Life and History.
-Corresponding with the birthdays of Frederick Douglass and Abraham Lincoln, the week was initially erected to give Black Americans a sense of pride in their own history and has since been expanded to a whole month.
+Corresponding with the birthdays of Frederick Douglass and Abraham Lincoln, the week was initially designated to give Black Americans a sense of pride in their own history and has since been expanded to a whole month.

-1928: First African American elected to Congress
+1928: First Black American elected to Congress

 You may also like: 25 Black businesspeople who helped shape America

-1929: Negro Experimental Theatre established
+1929: Negro Experimental Theatre is established